dendronhq/dendron-site/vault/dendron.ref.web-ui.md

 ### TreeView

-- this is an implementation of the [[Dendron Tree View|dendron.topic.workbench#dendron-tree-view]] using the Dendron Web UI
+This is an implementation of the [[Dendron Tree View|dendron.topic.workbench#dendron-tree-view]] using the Dendron Web UI.

+## Theming

+Dendron Web UI supports a dark and light theme and will switch according to your current IDE theme.
+If you switched themes, you'll need to run `Reload Window` for Dendron to update its theme